Updated 2018-08-06

 Club Territory

-In defining the club territory, we had a choice of using either "one ARRL section" or a "175- mile radius circle."
-The 175-mile radius circle is the bigger and more-inclusive choice.
-We spent many hours plotting various 175-mile radius circles, attempting to include as many members as possible from our stated club area (BC, EWA, ID, OR and WWA RAC/ARRL sections).
+In defining the club territory, we had a choice of using either "one ARRL section" or a "250-mile radius circle."
+The 250-mile radius circle is the bigger and more-inclusive choice.
+We spent some hours plotting various circles, attempting to include as many members as possible from our stated club area (BC, EWA, ID, OR and WWA RAC/ARRL sections).

 As of Aug 6, 2018, the circle includes 438 members of the 621 members (71%).

-Unfortunately, this "club territory" includes very few members in the BC or ID sections, or those in the southern portion of the Oregon section.
-I am not at all happy with that result; however, every time I moved the circle to include members in any of those areas, a greater number of members were excluded in other areas.
+I'm not perfectly happy with the result; however, every time I moved the circle to include members in more areas, a greater number of members were excluded in other areas.

 To see the members inside or outside the club territory: